 Many dogs diagnosed with skin cancers in their early stages can be treated successfully and go on to live full active lives.

 Cancer can be treated with several different therapies or treatment combinations, including surgery, chemotherapy, immunotherapy, targeted therapies or palliative care when appropriate.
 When it comes to the prognosis and treatment for cancer in dogs, options will depend on a number of factors, such as the type of tumor, the tumor's location, how advanced the cancer is.

-At Carolina Veterinary Specialists in Huntersville, our veterinary oncologist is dedicated to providing the best care and treatment to pets with cancer.
-As part of your dog's comprehensive care, our oncologist will work closely with other veterinary specialists.
+At Carolina Veterinary Specialists in Huntersville, our team of veterinary specialists is dedicated to providing the best care and treatment to sick pets.
+As part of your dog's comprehensive care, our team will work closely with other veterinary specialists.